martibosch/pylandstats/docs/index.rst

 * Compute pandas DataFrames of landscape metrics at the patch, class and landscape level
 * Analyze the spatiotemporal evolution of landscapes
-* Analyze landscape changes accross environmental gradients (zonal analysis)
+* Analyze landscape changes across environmental gradients (zonal analysis)

 Using PyLandStats
 -----------------